mroubaud/de_zoomcamp_final_project/README.md

 ### Data Ingestion: Batch Processing with dlt

 Data Ingestion process was made through a python script called _data_ingestion.py_ inside the _data_ingestion_ folder.This script use _dlt_ to convert the response of the Bepro API from JSON to tabular format.
 Tables are store in Google Big Query in SQL format.
-Another advantage to use dlt is that it use the concept of _generator_, which allows to process the data in a more efficient way (_"line by line"_), without the need to use a lot of memory resources.
+Another advantage to use _dlt_ is that it use the concept of _generator_, which allows to process the data in a more efficient way (_"line by line"_), without the need to use a lot of memory.

 ### Data warehouse: Google Big Query